 Even though it’s quick to implement, it could save quite a bit of idle time in the future.
 As usual, I’m happy to give you some pointers if needed.
 Just send me a message and I’ll get back to you…in time.

-Update: The LDS church recently rolled out smartphones to a number of their missionaries around the world.
+Update: The Church of Jesus Christ of Latter-Day Saints recently rolled out smartphones to a number of their missionaries around the world.
 Along with the new phones, they provided a booklet titled, “Safeguards for using technology.”
 It’s a very useful reference for parents as well.